janekdb/awesome-atomist/README.md

 Super cool to see the workflow all within Slack with history.
 * [Atomist YouTube Channel](https://www.youtube.com/channel/UCvKTtZtPh_MHkQJuAgvzKOA/videos)
 * [Jessica Kerr - Web Programming without Errors, and Coding without Typing](https://youtu.be/yFN8Y0Aoflw) - From CodeMesh 2016
+* [](https://youtu.be/61ym_VES6qg) - Understand, Automate, Collaborate for Development Speed with Microservices - Russ Miles interleaves Atomist with a state-of-the-microservices themed presentation.

 # Presentations